-First episode of our special issue dedicated to responsible eating!
+The first episode of our special issue dedicated to responsible eating!
 What is the environmental impact of our diet?
 Global warming, soil pollution, water contamination… Agriculture and food production have enormous impacts on our planet.
 But how can we reduce the carbon footprint of our diet?
-Which diet is the “eco-friendliest”?
-Which one will most protect the environment and the planet?
-Deciphering in depth, beyond wisdom.
+Which diet is the most “eco-friendly”?
+Which protects the environment and the planet the most?
+Let’s find out.

 In the face of all the environmental problems affecting the planet, we are increasingly aware of the role we must play in protecting nature.
 Among the daily actions we do for the environment, one counts more than the others: the way we eat.
-Our diet is one of the areas with the strongest environmental impacts.
-In order to produce food on an industrial scale, land is required, on which fertilizers, pesticides, herbicides, and fungicides are often used.
+Our diet is one of the domains with the strongest environmental impacts.
+In order to produce food on an industrial scale so that everyone gets fed, many hectares of land are needed and many fertilizers, pesticides, herbicides, and fungicides are often used.
 It takes machines to harvest crops, vehicles to transport food, and conserve it.
-In total, it is estimated, for example, that the food sector (the entire chain) could account for up to a quarter of human greenhouse gas emissions.
+In total, it is estimated that the whole food sector might account for up to a quarter of human greenhouse gas emissions.

 Virtually every food we consume has contributed to both the use of chemicals, occupying soils, and emitting greenhouse gases.
 When we consume food, we have a responsibility to the planet and the environment.
 But how can we eat better if we want to avoid destroying the environment?
-We will describe for you the different diets in order to better understand their environmental impacts.
+We’ll let you know about different diets in order to better understand their environmental impacts.

-In terms of environmental impacts, it is often said that the vegetarian diet is less harmful.
-Producing meat has a huge environmental impact, especially for sheep and cattle.
+In terms of environmental impacts, it is often said that a vegetarian diet is less harmful.
+In fact, producing meat has a huge environmental impact, especially for sheep and cattle.
 Firstly, because producing 1 kg of meat has a higher environmental cost than producing, for example, 1 kg of potatoes.
-To produce 1 kg of beef, you must feed the livestock, so grow its food (cereals, hay, or other) and use water.
-You need to use space and in particular soil.
+To produce 1 kg of beef, the livestock must be fed, its food (cereals, hay, or other) needs to be grown and lots of water is used as well.
+Much space and particular soils are occupied in order to raise cattle.
 It is then necessary to transform the animal into consumable meat (slaughter, cutting, processing, packaging…).
-All this contributes to the emission of greenhouse gases and certain pollution.
-For the potato, it is enough to plant it, to water it, and to give it certain nutrients (fertilizers for example).
+All this contributes to the emission of greenhouse gases and to a specific pollution.
+On what concerns, let’s say, potatoes, it is enough to plant it, to irrigate it, and to give it certain nutrients (through fertilizers for example).

-In addition to this, livestock produce greenhouse gases themselves.
-Thus, it is estimated that an American cow raised for its meat emits between 70 and 120 kg of methane every year, the effect of which on global warming is 23 times stronger than CO2.
+In addition to this, livestock animals produce greenhouse gases themselves.
+Thus, it is estimated that an American cow raised for its meat emits between 70 and 120 kg of methane every year, which has a contribution to global warming that is 23 times stronger than CO2.

-The carbon footprint of a vegetarian diet is therefore generally considered to be lower than that of a carnivorous diet.
-A study by Shrink That Footprint studied five diets: the “Meat lover”, the average American diet, the beef-free diet, the vegetarian diet, and the vegan diet.
+The carbon footprint of a vegetarian diet is therefore generally considered to be lower than a carnivorous diet.
+A study by Shrink That Footprint examined five diets: the “Meat lover”, the average American diet, the beef-free diet, the vegetarian diet, and the vegan diet.
 The results?
 Vegetarian and vegan diets are those with the lowest carbon footprint, with 1.7 and 1.5 tons of CO2 equivalent emitted per year per person, respectively.
 At the same time, “meat lovers” emit 3.3 tons of CO2 equivalent per year per person, twice as much as the vegan diet.
-On the other hand, by simply removing beef and lamb from their diet (while keeping other meat and animal products), the carbon footprint lowers to around that of a vegetarian diet, with 1.9 tons of CO2 equivalent emitted per year per person.
+On the other hand, by simply removing beef and lamb from their diet (while keeping other meat and animal products), the meat carbon footprint gets closer to the vegetarian diet footprint, with 1.9 tons of CO2 equivalent emitted per year per person.

-Similarly, the calculation of the environmental footprint of meat production refers to US farming practices, where livestock are raised primarily from cereals and soybeans.
-And yet, soybean and cereal farming would significantly increase methane emissions from cattle: livestock raised on natural herbs, rich in Omega-3, would emit up to 20% less methane than conventional livestock.
-And growing grass does not emit CO2.
-In France, 60% of cattle feed is made up of grass.
-The carbon impact of 1 kg of beef in France is therefore much lower than that of 1 kg of beef in the United States.
+Similarly, the calculation of the environmental footprint of meat production refers to US farming practices, where livestock is raised primarily from cereals and soybeans.
+Soybean and cereal farming can significantly increase livestock’s methane emissions.
+On the contrary, animals fed with natural herbs rich in Omega-3 can emit up to 20% less methane than conventional livestock since growing grass doesn’t emit CO2.
+For instance, in France, 60% of cattle food is made up of grass, making the carbon impact of 1 kg of French lower than 1 kg of beef in the United States.

 Finally, if we consider factors other than CO2 (such as soil, water, and biodiversity pollution), things are still complicated.
-For instance, fruit, vegetable, or cereal crops can be very harmful to the environment because of the use of pesticides, herbicides, and other fungicides that destroy biodiversity, and pollute soil and water.
-On the other hand, the production of certain vegetables (cucumbers, lettuce, celery…) requires large quantities of energy and water, which makes the calculation even more complex.
-And all this does not take into account deforestation induced by certain crops like soybeans, or monoculture.
+For instance, fruit, vegetable, or cereal crops can be very harmful to the environment because of the use of pesticides, herbicides, and other fungicides that destroy biodiversity and the pollute soil and the water.
+On the other hand, the production of certain vegetables (cucumbers, lettuce, celery…) requires large quantities of energy and water, making the calculations even more complex.
+And all this does not take into account the deforestation caused by growing crops like soybeans, or monoculture.

-If one tries to sum up all the studies that are done on the subject of the environmental impact of different diets, it is much harder to say which “diet” is the best for the planet.
+If one tries to sum up all the studies that are done on the subject of the environmental impact of different diets, it’ll still very hard to say which “diet” is the best for the planet.
 Depending on the origin of the products consumed, the culture or breeding technique used, the quantity consumed, very different results can be obtained.
-Thus, a vegetarian diet rich in soy and vegetables can be more harmful to the planet, with equal calories, than a diet containing a little meat, if it is raised under good conditions (pastures, organic food).
+Thus, a vegetarian diet rich in soy and vegetables can be more harmful to the planet, with equal calories, than a diet containing a little meat if the animals are raised under good conditions (pastures, organic food).
 Conversely, an omnivorous diet containing a lot of industrially-grown beef will have far deeper environmental consequences than a vegetarian, organic, and locavore diet.